Asymptotic Properties of the Distributional Synthetic Controls: Discussion of the assumptions

 \section{Discussion of the assumptions}

+This section discusses Assumptions 1-5 and their roles in our theoretical analysis.
+Since Assumption 2 is stated at a relatively high level, we provide model-based illustrations under concrete and stylized settings to aid interpretation.
+These conditions are presented as interpretable sufficient conditions and are not additional assumptions required for our main results.

 Assumption 1 imposes restrictions on the relative rate of several quantities approaching infinity, i.e., $\xi_{t},~M$ and $J$.
 It is crucial to highlight that this assumption implies $\xi_{t} \neq 0$, a crucial assumption for establishing the asymptotic optimality of the DSC weight.
 Intuitively, $\xi_{t} \neq 0$ means that for each $t \in \mathcal{T}_0$, it is impossible to achieve a perfect fit for the pre-treatment quantiles of the treated unit using a linear combination of the quantiles of the control units, and this situation is referred to as an imperfect pre-treatment fit.
+Assumption 1 can be connected to the classical SC setting (e.g. \citeauthor{abadie2010synthetic}, \citeyear{abadie2010synthetic}), as it mirrors the requirement in the classical SC setting to obtain a unique set of weights.
+Specifically, if $\xi_t = 0$, then the pre-treatment quantiles of the treated unit lie within the (geodesic) convex hull of the quantiles of the control units.
+By Carathéodory’s theorem, $\xi_t = 0$ implies that there may exist multiple sets of weights that achieve an exact fit, resulting in the DSC weights failing to be identified.
+By ruling out this perfect fit scenario, \(\xi_t>0\) ensures the uniqueness of the optimal DSC weight.

+Furthermore, $\xi_t$ plays a pivotal role in determining the practical applicability of the theoretical properties, as Assumption 1 -- required for guarantees -- assumes that $\xi_t>0$.
+The magnitude of $\xi_t$ directly influences the convergence rate of the weight $\widehat{\mathbf{w}}$, making it relevant for both theoretical and empirical considerations.
+Importantly, in practice, \(\xi_t\) can be estimated from pre-treatment data.
+This provides a simple, data-driven diagnostic for assessing whether the condition implicit in Assumption 1 is plausible in a given application.
+We recommend approximating it using the sample analogue

+This diagnostic enables researchers to empirically learn about the magnitude and behavior of $\xi_t$.
+Therefore, reporting $\widehat\xi_t$ can be informative in empirical work as a complementary diagnostic alongside standard pre-treatment fit measures.

+We next relate Assumption 1 to the implementation choice of $M$ used in practice, which clarifies that the assumption effectively imposes a requirement on within-unit sample sizes.
+Assumption 1 is stated in terms of $(\xi_t,M,J)$, whereas our empirical implementation fixes $M$ to be proportional to the minimal within-unit sample size.
+Specifically, we choose $M=Cn$.
+Under this choice, Assumption 1 is equivalently rewritten as the sample-size condition

+Hence, in the pre-treatment imperfect-fit regime $\xi_t>0$, Assumption 1 imposes a restriction on the sample size.
+This is natural because, while $M$ controls the discretization used to approximate the integral representation of the Wasserstein loss, the quantile functions $F^{-1}_{Y_{jt}}(q)$ are unknown and must be estimated from $n_j$ individual-level observations.
+Accordingly, $\widehat F^{-1}_{Y_{jtn_j}}(q)$ is an empirical quantile function whose effective information content is governed by $n_j$.
+Consequently, choosing $M$ far larger than $n$ mainly re-samples essentially the same set of order statistics more densely and increases computational cost, without delivering commensurate additional information.
+These considerations motivate letting $M$ grow proportionally with $n$, i.e., $M=Cn$, which aligns the discretization level with the effective sample size while keeping computation manageable.

 Assumption 2 constrains the difference between the fits in each pre-treatment period $t$ and the fits in the post-treatment periods.
 This implies that the primary distinction between the quantiles of the outcomes at each pre-treatment period $t$ and post-treatment period is entirely attributable to the treatment effect.
 A similar assumption has been discussed in \citet{hansen2012jackknife}.